Dems ‘shooting themselves in the foot’ by giving MSNBC exclusive convention access, C-SPAN honcho says

 C-SPAN political editor Steve Scully told Fox News he is “really disappointed” his network won’t be able to air the event live.
 C-SPAN has been covering campaigns for 40 years, and Scully said this is the first time one network was given exclusive access.

 “This leaves a bad taste in our mouths,” Scully said.
 “Our disappointment is that we intended to cover this, we had laid the groundwork and started to promote it.
 It’s disappointing all the way around.
-We hope this isn’t an on-going pattern.”
+We hope this isn’t an ongoing pattern.”

 “Our disappointment is that we intended to cover this, we had laid the groundwork and started to promote it.
 It’s disappointing all the way around.
 We hope this isn’t an on-going pattern.”